-In the Third and Fourth Forms, the curriculum provides a solid foundation in thinking and writing skills and exposes students to a variety of literary genres and traditions, including mythology, short stories, novels, poems, plays and essays.
+In the third and fourth forms, the curriculum provides a solid foundation in thinking and writing skills and exposes students to a variety of literary genres and traditions, including mythology, short stories, novels, poems, plays and essays.
 A year-long theme unifies students’ reading and thinking in each of the lower forms: “coming of age” for the Third Form and “man’s dual nature” for the Fourth Form.
 Formal study of grammar is also an integral part of the curriculum for the lower forms.

-The Fifth Form year concentrates on American literature.
+The fifth form year concentrates on American literature.
 Students undertake a research project involving a particular author, period or theme, often in conjunction with their course in American History.
 Preparation for the SAT I and II tests is a regular part of classwork.
 Sixth form students, while continuing to hone their writing and test-taking skills, may select from a variety of elective courses in American and world literature or in modes and methods of composition.
 The most capable fifth and sixth form students enroll in the two-year program of Advanced Placement English Language and Composition followed by Advanced Placement Literature and Composition.

-2013-2014 English Department Courses
+English Department Courses

-III Form (9th Grade)
+Third Form (9th Grade)

-IV Form (10th Grade)
+Fourth Form (10th Grade)

 In the honors level English II course, the instructor augments the English 222 syllabus with works appropriate to this level of critical reading, thinking, and writing.
-(Permission of the Director of Studies is required.)
+(Permission of the director of studies is required.)

-V Form (11th Grade)
+Fifth Form (11th Grade)

 E331A Advanced Placement English Language & Composition